-Students who pursue a major in the Department of Mathematics, Computer and Information Sciences are eligible to apply for NSF MAMP, S-STEM ODYSSEY and MCIS Alumni Book scholarships administered within the STEM departments.
+Students who pursue a major in the Department of Mathematics, Computer and Information Sciences are eligible to apply for the MCIS Alumni Book scholarship and other scholarships administered within the department.
 Students are also eligible to apply for an academic scholarship administered through the Office of Admissions.
-Additional information pertaining to these scholarships may be obtained by contacting the Office of Admissions at MVSU.
+Additional information pertaining to the academic scholarship may be obtained by contacting the Office of Admissions at MVSU.